List of computer hardware manufacturers: Chipsets for network cards

-There are a number of other companies (AMD, Microchip, Altera, etc) making specialized chipsets as part of other ICs, and they are not often found in PC hardware (laptop, desktop or server).
+There are a number of other companies (AMD, Microchip, Altera, etc.) making specialized chipsets as part of other ICs, and they are not often found in PC hardware (laptop, desktop or server).
 There are also a number of now defunct companies (like 3com, DEC, SGI) that produced network related chipsets for us in general computers.

 Power supply units (PSUs)

-List of power supply unit (PSU) manufacturers:
+List of power supply unit (PSU) designers: